BastienFaure/jarvis/INSTALL.rst

 	# echo 'export PATH="/opt/jarvis:$PATH"' > /etc/profile.d/jarvis.sh

-NOTE that Jarvis may not be working until a reboot since profile files are read only
+NOTE that Jarvis may not be working until a reboot since profile files are read only at login time.
+You can source files manually for instant use.

 External dependancies
 =====================